azamzow/ADT-Stack-using-STL-Vecor/README.md

 The program runs the make file which executes both Application.cpp and My_Stack.cpp.
 The file My_Stack.cpp creates a vector, and adds/removes integers from the vector using push/pop.
 It first tells the user what integers it is adding onto the stack, then After each pop it tells the user if the stack is empty or not.

 After the stack is empty, The file Application.cpp is ran.
 It contains 2 different spans each containing 3 distinctive arrays.
-The run the same algorithm, but the output is different because of the distinctive arrays.
+They run the same algorithm, but the output is different because of the distinctive arrays.

 The output on the terminal looks like result.png.